 AT is committed to reducing its own operational emissions which includes emissions due to its corporate activities, as well as the assets it owns and operates.
-AT aims to halve our operational emissions by 2030.
-This year, AT's corporate activities and assets emissions reduced 23% against the baseline.
+AT aims to halve our operational emissions by 2030 from a baseline of 14,181 tonnes of carbon dioxide equivalent (tCO2e), in the 2018/19 financial year.
+This year, AT's corporate activities and assets emissions reduced 27% against the baseline.

 The reduction in emissions associated with trains in the 2021/22 financial year is largely due to less services running, as a result of track maintenance work by Kiwirail last year.
-However, AT will no longer operate diesel trains from September 2022 which will reduce emissions by a further one fifth of current levels.
+However, AT will no longer operate diesel trains from September